 A license grants users the right to free minor updates within the same version number.
 For updates to a new version number (for instance 8.x to 9.x) registered users are entitled to a discounted update price, while new users pay the full price of a license.
 Users are also free to either upgrade for a reduced price or keep using their existing version, which does not expire.

 Version 8 of Sharp World Clock is programmed from scratch with an enormous amount of time and effort and features many improvements and modernisations over older versions.
 Therefore the "free updates for life" claim of version 7 and before does not apply anymore, since version 8 is no update of an older program, but really a completely new program, despite of the same program name.

 Version 8 can be installed parallel to an existing installation of version 7 (you might have to close the program during installation), since they are using different program and data directories and version 8 does not import any data from older versions, so you have to set up your cities, alarms etc. again.
 The icons also differ slightly.
 So you can try version 8 and uninstall it without affecting the older version.
 The saved data are not compatible between version 7 or older and version 8 (version 7 uses binary files, version 8 XML files and local databases and also a different data structure).

-Updating from version 7 and older versions is free for users who bought their license in the year 2017.
-All other registered users (who bought a license before 01/01/2017) are invited to upgrade at half the normal price - please see the notes on the checkout page for details.
+Registered users who bought a license of Sharp World Clock 7 earlier are invited to upgrade to the current version at a reduced price - please see the notes on the checkout page for details.